lenakhg/hcc-myeloid-resistance/README.md

 ## The complete-responder exclusion

 The dataset contains one complete responder (patient P18) contributing ~18% of cells with an atypical plasma-cell population.
 To avoid biasing shared normalisation and the PCA embedding, **P18 is excluded** from the analyses in this repository (hence the `P18excl` naming).
-A sensitivity analysis confirms the signature is near-identical with and without P18.

 ---